linxuyalun/devops/doc/cloud-native.md

 - `[etcd]`: Your etcd node, should be odd.
 When I configured my cluster, I set `[etcd]` as single km at first.
 However, this resulted in faild to access etcd server.
 And when I set the `[etcd]` number as three nodes, the issue fixed.
 I haven't figured out the reson yet.
 - `[kube-node]`: All kubernetes node

+### Verify the calico mtu

+> my path: `kube-x.xx.x/kubespray/inventory/mycluster/group_vars/k8s-cluster/k8s-net-calico.yml`

+Compute your MTU sizes based on your environment.

+For example, I use OpenStack VXLAN and Calico MTU with IP-in-IP, so here MTU is 1430.

+(If you use OpenStack VXLAN, you must modify this value, because OpenStack VXLAN will cut and drop the overlong package.)

 ### Edit script `build.sh`

 Cause we have already downloaded related files, downloading steps in ansible script can be commented.